Valence-bond solid to antiferromagnet transition in the two-dimensional Su-Schrieffer-Heeger model by Langevin dynamics: Results

-as well as the imaginary-time-displaced correlations of the bond kinetic energy defined in Eq.~(\ref{eq:Kin_corr}).
+as well as the imaginary-time-displaced correlations of the bond-kinetic energy defined in Eq.~(\ref{eq:Kin_corr}).
 Here,

-We also consider the bond-kinetic susceptibility of Eq.~(\ref{eq:Kin_suscep}) and the equivalent form of the spin susceptibility, $\chi_{S}(\bm{q})$.
-As discussed in Sec.~\ref{Symmetries.sec}, our Hamiltonian has an O(4) symmetry.
-Hence, the three components of the spin-spin correlations are degenerate with the charge-density wave (CDW) and s-wave superconducting (SC) correlations.
-As argued in Ref.~\cite{Feldbach03}, introducing an infinitesimally small positive (negative) Hubbard interaction will select the spin (CDW/SC) correlations.
+We also considered the bond-kinetic susceptibility of Eq.~(\ref{eq:Kin_suscep}) and the equivalent form of the spin susceptibility, $\chi_{S}(\bm{q})$.
+Because of the O(4) symmetry of Eq.~(\ref{eq:SSH}), see Sec.~\ref{Symmetries.sec}, the three components of the spin-spin correlations are degenerate with CDW and s-wave SC correlations.
 Here, we will discuss the results from the point of view of spin-spin correlations.

-In Fig.~\ref{fig:Kin_eq_chi} we present the dependence of the bond-kinetic susceptibility and structure factor on lattice size, temperature, and phonon frequency.
-As apparent, at the lowest frequency considered ($\omega_0=0.4$), $\text{Tr }\chi_K(\bm{q}=(\pi,\pi) )$ grows as a function of size and inverse temperature, suggesting long-range $(\pi,\pi)$ VBS order as in the mean-field approximation.
-Note that cooling down our system to $\beta t = 40$ was not sufficient to achieve convergence of $\text{Tr }\chi_K(\bm{q}=(\pi,\pi) )$ on an $L=12$ lattice.
-As the phonon frequency grows, we observe a rapid drop in $\text{Tr} \chi_K (\bm{q}=(\pi,\pi) )$ that indicates that the $(\pi,\pi)$ VBS state gives way to another phase.
+In Fig.~\ref{fig:Kin_eq_chi}, we present the dependence of the bond-kinetic susceptibility and structure factor on lattice size, temperature, and phonon frequency.
+At the lowest frequency considered ($\omega_0=0.4$), $\text{Tr }\chi_K(\bm{Q})$ grows as a function of size and inverse temperature, suggesting the same $(\pi,\pi)$ VBS order as in the adiabatic limit.
+Note that the lowest temperature, $T={1}/{40}$, was not sufficient to achieve convergence of $\text{Tr }\chi_K(\bm{Q} )$ for $L=12$.
+Contrary to theoretical expectations based on the log divergence caused by Fermi surface nesting, a nonzero critical value for VBS order was reported in Ref.~\cite{Xing21} for $\omega_0=1$.
+While the limitations regarding system size do not allow us to address this contradiction, our observation of VBS order at the dimensional coupling $\lambda={g^2}/{8 k t} = 0.141$ and for $\omega_0=0.4$ is compatible with VBS order for $\lambda\gtrsim 0.112$ and $\omega_0=1$ in Ref.~\cite{Xing21}.
+As $\omega_0$ is increased, we observe a rapid drop in $\text{Tr} \chi_K (\bm{Q} )$ that indicates that the VBS state gives way to another phase.

 In Fig.~\ref{fig:Spin_eq_chi}(a), we show results for the spin degrees of freedom.
-At low temperatures, the size-dependence of the antiferromagnetic spin susceptibility shows a marked increase at \textit{large} phonon frequencies.
+At low temperatures, the size-dependence of the AFM spin susceptibility shows a marked increase at \textit{high} phonon frequencies.
 In Figs.~\ref{fig:Spin_eq_chi}(b) and (c), the temperature dependence at fixed lattice size shows that we are able to achieve convergence with respect to temperature.
 This allows us to compute the correlation ratio

 where $ |\Delta \bm{q} | = 2 \pi/L $.
 This renormalization group invariant quantity takes the value of unity (zero) in the ordered (disordered) phase.
 At $T=0$ and for a continuous transition, it scales as